shutterfreak/topmark/CONTRIBUTING.md

 make lint-fixall    # auto-fix fixable lint issues (ruff)
 ```

+Markdown formatting is handled by `mdformat` with the `mdformat-tables` plugin, and configuration is
+read from `pyproject.toml`.

 Taplo schema catalog lookups are disabled to avoid CI timeouts; see `[tool.taplo.schemas]` in
 `pyproject.toml`.